MKDE32/admins_playbook/bash/low_level_stuff/ssd_&_hdd_secure_erase.md

 # SECURE ERASE USING HDPARM
+- to force the firmware to low level erase u first need to set a password
 ```
 sudo hdparm --user-master u --security-set-pass pass /dev/sdX
 ```
+- then erase it. the enhanced flag is more thorough
 ```
 sudo hdparm --user-master u --security-erase-enhanced pass /dev/sdX
 ```